DPP & Compliance··10 min read

 The Practical First Step

-A data gap assessment — mapping current product data against DPP requirements for the relevant category and enforcement timeline — typically takes two to four weeks with internal resource and produces a project plan with a realistic implementation cost.
-This is a useful output regardless of which platform or approach the manufacturer ultimately chooses.
+Sustainability directors do not need a full platform evaluation before they can make progress.
+The most useful immediate action is a data gap assessment: mapping current product data against DPP requirements for the relevant category and enforcement timeline.
+This typically takes two to four weeks with internal resource and produces a project plan with a realistic implementation cost — a useful output regardless of which platform the manufacturer ultimately selects.

 FAQ